What Is Intrapreneurship In Business? (2023)

 Discover how you can acquire the most in-demand skills with our free report, and open the doors to a successful career.
 Download the free report today!

-What's an example of intrapreneurship?
+What's an example of intrapreneurship and intrapreneurial spirit?

 An example of successful intrapreneurship is when an employee takes the initiative to develop a new product or service that can benefit their company.
 This could involve researching customer needs, developing prototypes, and testing the market for potential success.
 The employee would then need to present their idea to management in order for it to be approved and implemented.